itk-dev-rpa/OpenOrchestrator/README.md

 - logging status to OpenOrchestrator
 - getting credentials and constants from OpenOrchestrator
-- creating, getting and updating job elements the queue
+- creating, getting and updating job elements in a queue

 Run the code with arguments
 ```bash